aws-samples/appsync-refarch-realtime/README.md

 1. Fork this repository into your own GitHub account and clone it

-2. Edit the file `sam-app/get-movie/app.js` and add your **free for non-commercial use** TMDb API Key (refer to Prerequisites) on line 5:
+2. Edit the file `amplify.yml` and add your **free for non-commercial use** TMDb API Key (refer to Prerequisites) on line 13:

-    ```javascript
+    ```bash
-    let url = 'https://api.themoviedb.org/3/movie/popular?api_key=<YOUR API KEY HERE>&language=en-US&page=';
+    export TMDB_API_KEY=<YOUR TMDB API KEY HERE>
     ```

     **IMPORTANT**: This is a public and free API for a sample application that demonstrates different real-time use cases for unauthenticated/public users.
-In production scenarios secure API Keys or other important service credentials with [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/), [AWS Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) or features such as [Environment Variables](https://docs.aws.amazon.com/lambda/latest/dg/env_variables.html) in AWS Lambda, DO NOT add directly in your code.
-Delete or disable your TMDb API key after you tested the application and make sure your forked repository is private.
+In production scenarios secure API Keys or other important service credentials with [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) or [AWS Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) for increased security.
+The current approach will use [Environment Variables](https://docs.aws.amazon.com/lambda/latest/dg/env_variables.html) in AWS Lambda, DO NOT add API keys directly in your code.
+Delete or disable your TMDb API key after you tested the application and make sure your forked repository is private so your API key is not accessible publicly.

 3. Commit the changes to your forked repository
 4. Connect your forked repository to the [Amplify Console](https://console.aws.amazon.com/amplify/home?#/create) as per the instructions [here](https://docs.aws.amazon.com/amplify/latest/userguide/getting-started.html).
 When prompted with "_We detected a backend created with the Amplify Framework.
 Would you like Amplify Console to deploy these resources with your frontend?_", select **"YES"** and provide or create an IAM role with appropriate permissions to build the backend resources.
 The file `amplify.yml` will be detected and provide the build settings.